SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/reference/formfyxer/lit_explorer.md

 &quot;Created&quot; answers don&#x27;t exist before the user is presented with the question.
 They may include a choice, creating a narrative, or even applying legal reasoning. &quot;Affidavits&quot; are a special form of created answers.
-See Jarret and Gaffney, Forms That Work (2008)
+See Jarrett and Gaffney, Forms That Work (2008)

 #### classify\_field